FujiNetWIFI/servers/5cardstud/server/mock-server/readme.md

 * Auto moves for players that do not move in time (fold, check, or forced post)
 * Auto drops players that have not interacted with the server after some time (timed out)
 * Two types of tables
+  * Real Table - these tables are created at startup with a set # of bots (0 for all human games) and play in real time, allowing multiple clients and behaveing like a real game server.
   * Mock Table - this can be created adhoc by passing any table name from the client.
 Used for developing a new client and testing with bots.
 Each new call to state steps forward in time.

-  * Real Table - these tables are created at startup with a set # of bots (0 for all human games) and play in real time, allowing multiple clients and behaveing like a real game server.
+## How to use REAL Tables

+These tables are psuedo real time.
+Call `/state` will run any housekeeping tasks (bot or player auto-move, deal card, proceed with dealing).
+Since a call to `/state` is required to advance the game, a table with bots in it will not actually play until one or more clients are connected and calling `/state`.
+Each player has a limited amount of time to make a move before the server makes a move on their behalf.
+BOTs take a second to move.

+* The game is over when **round 5** is sent.
+The next game will begin automatically after a few seconds.
+* The game is waiting on more players when **round 0** is sent.
+* Clients should call `/leave` when a player exits the game or table, rather than rely on the server to eventually drop the player due to inactivity.

+You can view the state as-is by calling `/view`.

 ## How to use MOCK Tables